-Since the start of the pandemic, commercial real estate investors have been waiting on the sidelines, eager for an opportunity to dive back into the market.
+At the start of the pandemic, commercial real estate investors were waiting on the sidelines, eager for the opportunity to dive back into the market.

 This guide was originally published in partnership with Bisnow.